NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(load-flux filename flux)`**
 —
 Load the Fourier-transformed fields into the given flux object (replacing any values currently there) from an HDF5 file of the given name without the ".h5" suffix (the current filename-prefix is prepended automatically).
-You must load from a file that was saved by `save-flux` in a simulation of the same dimensions (for both the computational cell and the flux regions) with the same number of processors.
+You must load from a file that was saved by `save-flux` in a simulation of the same dimensions (for both the cell and the flux regions) with the same number of processors.

 **`(load-minus-flux filename flux)`**
 —